SciML/DiffEqFlux.jl/docs/src/examples/neural_ode.md

-# Neural Ordinary Differential Equations with Optimization.jl
+# Neural Ordinary Differential Equations

-Optimization.jl defines `Optimization.solve` and its sublibrary OptimizationPolyalgorithms defines `PolyOpt()` which is a hight level utility that automates a lot of the choices, using heuristics to determine a potentially efficient method.
-However, in some cases you may want more control over the optimization process.

-In this tutorial we will show how to more deeply interact with the optimization library to tweak its processes.

-We can use a neural ODE as our example.
 A neural ODE is an ODE where a neural network defines its derivative function.
-Thus for example, with the multilayer perceptron neural network `Lux.Chain(Lux.Dense(2, 50, tanh), Lux.Dense(50, 2))`, we obtain  the following results.
+Thus for example, with the multilayer perceptron neural network `Lux.Chain(Lux.Dense(2, 50, tanh), Lux.Dense(50, 2))`, we can define a differential equation which is `u' = NN(u)`.
+This is done simply by the `NeuralODE` struct.
+Let's take a look at an example.

 ## Copy-Pasteable Code